Halloween Chocolate Mousse

-- Roll out half the dough ½ inch thick between 2 pieces of parchment paper, lightly dusted with flour.
-Cut out tombstone shapes.
-(Making the tombstones slightly pointed at the bottom end will help them hold in place the mousse.
+- Roll out half the dough ½ inch thick on a lightly floured surface.
+Cut out tombstone shapes, making the tombstones slightly pointed at the bottom end to help them hold in place the mousse.
 You will have more dough than you need for the tombstones so make Halloween cut-out cookies from the remaining dough.

 - Scoop about 1 teaspoon of cookie crumbs on top of each chocolate mousse and place a tombstone cookie in each.¼ cup Oreo cookie crumbs